Mon–Fri 9am–6pm

 Invoice factoring

-The lender manages your sales ledger and collects payment from your customers directly.
-More visible to customers.
+The lender purchases your invoices and manages your sales ledger — chasing payment from customers directly.
+More visible to customers but includes full credit control service.

 Invoice discounting

 You retain control of your sales ledger and customer relationships.
-The facility is typically confidential.
+The facility is typically confidential — customers are unaware of the arrangement.

 Selective invoice finance

 Fund individual invoices rather than your whole ledger.
-Useful for businesses that only occasionally need cash flow support.
+Useful for businesses that only occasionally need cash flow support, or for a single large invoice.

 Trade finance

-Covers the gap between paying suppliers and receiving payment from customers.
-Useful for import/export businesses.
+Covers the gap between paying suppliers and receiving payment from customers — particularly useful for import/export businesses.

 Who is invoice finance suitable for?

-Invoice finance is exclusively for B2B businesses (businesses that invoice other businesses).
+Invoice finance is exclusively for B2B businesses (businesses that invoice other businesses on credit terms).
 It is not suitable for B2C businesses or businesses that take payment at the point of sale.
-It is particularly valuable for businesses experiencing rapid growth, seasonal cash flow gaps, or those that have customers with long payment terms.
+It is particularly valuable for businesses experiencing rapid growth, seasonal cash flow gaps, or those with customers who have long payment terms.

-Invoice finance can grow with your business — the facility limit increases as your invoice value grows, unlike a fixed-term loan that may quickly become insufficient.
+Invoice finance can grow with your business — the facility limit increases as your invoice value grows, unlike a fixed-term loan that may quickly become insufficient as turnover scales.

 Can I get invoice finance with adverse credit?